 Unfortunately, even routine system updates can go wrong and you could stop being able to access your money or find your payments failing at short notice.

 In most cases your bank will fix the issue as soon as possible and compensate you for any losses their failure has incurred, but there are still a few things you should do.

 1. Make sure your bank’s customer service knows about your problems

 Contact your provider or check their social media channels to find out what the issue is and when they expect your online banking to be restored.

 2. Inform your bank and payees of missed payments

 If you think some of your payments might be missed during an outage, make sure you let your bank know.
 There might be something they can do to assist or advise of other payment methods available.

-Then let the companies that you have standing orders and direct debits with know your usual payment may be late.
+Then inform the companies that you have standing orders and direct debits with that your usual payment may be late.